JulianOstmo/XPFarm_OrangeBelt/NOTES.md

 - ✅ TECHDEBT - board.js squares should be a two dimensional array
 - ✅ Fix test coverage

+# Pomodoro 4
+- must be able to assign mine location on Board initialisation
+- check stepped on square if it is a mine or clear
+- if square is clear, show number of mines square touches
+- update message with number of neighbouring mines

 # Tech Debt

 - Board could be passed he output callback method (i.e. console.log)
 - Mine could be it's own class
 - Guards needed (e.g. if `x` or `y` passed is `null`)
+- Board.stepOnSquare hardcoded